Skincare for your body is like skincare for your face in a lot of ways… but also not, in a lot of other ways!

 I think us skincare fans tend to take really good care of our faces, but then we kind of ignore our bodies.
 Today I’m going to try to balance that with some of the best tips I have for looking after your body skin.

-This video is partly sponsored by Necessaire – keep scrolling for the text version.
+The video (on YouTube here) is partly sponsored by Necessaire – keep scrolling for the text version.

 Pick actives for your body just like for your face